-Yes, our Courts do acknowledge wrongful arrest in cases in which the lower Court's decision is overturned upon appeal, i. e., in cases which the plaintiff did not properly prove that its credit gave rise to the remedy of arrest.
+Yes, our Courts do acknowledge wrongful arrest in cases which the plaintiff did not properly prove that its credit gave rise to the remedy of arrest, i. e., if it is ruled that the debt does not exist.

 19. Do the Courts of your country acknowledge the piercing and lifting of the corporate veil?